kattecon/argocd-renderer/README.md

 # argocd-renderer

 This is a simple Python script for rendering ArgoCD application manifests the same way ArgoCD would do it.
+This can be useful for using in a CI/CD pipeline for further validation with [kyverno](https://github.com/kyverno/kyverno) or any other tool.

 The script processes a given resource YAML file as input and writes the results to an output file.
 It accomplishes this by copying all the original resources